Are you scared or excited of forthcoming groundbreaking innovations?

 This scientific transaction is nothing but the practice of thinking and rethinking.

-When we age we always wish we could be a little bit more creative to make those decisions, we could take a little bit more risks.
+When we age we always wish we could be a little bit more creative to make those decisions, we could take a little bit more calculated risks.

-Some decisions may not look creative on the surface but give persistent clues on the horizon for long lasting impact for society.
+Some decisions may not look creative on the surface but give persistent clues far on the horizon for long lasting impact for society.

 Knowledge only isn’t sufficient for us, experience only isn’t sufficient either.

-Wisdom is required to lead success and a creative quality of life.
+One of my mentors tole me that wisdom is required to lead success and a creative quality of life.

 Wisdom is a counterpart of creativity.